 1.1 In preparing the Knightsbridge Neighbourhood Plan, the Knightsbridge Neighbourhood Forum (the Forum, KNF or Neighbourhood Forum) has also produced best practice guidance on matters such as community engagement, construction standards and procedures and Tree Management Plans.
-These were consulted upon during the Regulation 14 and Regulation 16 consultations on the Neighbourhood Plan [and adopted subsequently by the Knightsbridge Neighbourhood Forum].
+The contents of this guidance was consulted upon during the Regulation 14 and Regulation 16 consultations on the Neighbourhood Plan.

-1.2 Where these include matters that relate to planning applications rather than procedural matters, they will be treated as material considerations.
+1.2 Where this guidance includes matters that relate to planning applications rather than procedural matters, they will be treated as material considerations.
 Unlike the Neighbourhood Plan however they do not have development plan status.

-1.3 The following construction standards or procedures are intended to complement Westminster City Council's (WCC’s) Code of Construction Practice and assist in the implementation of Policy KBR23 (Construction activity).
-Regard should also be had to the recommendations on industry practice from the Institution of Civil Engineers in its report titled 'Engineering Cleaner Air' (dated October 2017).
+1.3 The following construction standards or procedures are intended to complement Westminster City Council's (WCC’s) Code of Construction Practice and assist in the implementation of Policy KBR22 (Construction activity).
+Regard should also be had to the recommendations on 'Industry Practices' from the Institution of Civil Engineers (London) in its report titled 'Engineering Cleaner Air' (dated October 2017) including pages 42-60.

 1.5 They can be addressed in: planning conditions; a Construction Management Plan (CMP) or similar document approved by WCC; or a separate planning obligation e.g. s106 agreement.

 1.6.
 WCC published its new City Plan in April 2021 which addresses construction matters in a number of policies including 33.
 Local environmental impacts (F) and (G).

 2.1 A draft Construction Management Plan (CMP) or other draft proposed commitments must be submitted with the planning application.
 Developers should use reasonable endeavours to consult the Knightsbridge Association (KA) early on in planning their deconstruction and construction activity and agree it with the KA.
 Relevant legal agreements must be in place before any works commence on site.